cbeauhilton/beauhilton.com/humility_talk.md

 who art thou that judgest another?"

 ### Purify your hearts, ye double minded

+A little more on being double minded and purifying our hearts, and the processing of becoming lifted up in the Lord via affliction, mourning, and weeping.

 "If only it were all so simple!
 If only there were evil people somewhere insidiously committing evil deeds,